For further information, please contact Golf NSW on (02) 9505 9105 or Wynter Hines via email: [email protected]

 The program’s aim is to enhance the health of our affiliated clubs and the sustainability of the sport through closer ties between organisations by sharing resources, knowledge, business systems and a mutual understanding of the golf club industry.

-Direct financial support to a “Buddy Club” is not expected, nor is it a requirement to be involved with the program.
+Direct financial support to a “Buddy Club” is not expected, nor is it a requirement to be involved in the program.

 Since its inception, the Buddy Club Program has helped over 100 clubs develop relationships across the State.